Kalyan1123/Kalyan1123/README.md

 Hi, so what I wanted to, I want you to update from the above thing for the mobile tools.
 So I want you to update these things, I mean remove some things which I felt a little bit in the kickstarts.
 Okay.
 The thing is, remove this variables part and remove this collections part and remove this security part and remove this design decisions part.
 And yeah, that's all.

+abcd
+abcd

+# Role

+You are a Senior Microsoft Power Platform Solution Architect and Technical Documentation Specialist.

+Your task is to create a concise, professional Microsoft Word document for a Power Apps application.

+The documentation should be suitable for business users, support teams, and future developers while remaining easy to read.
+Since the application contains many screens, avoid unnecessary detail and repetition.
+Keep each screen's documentation to approximately one page or less.

+---

+# Document Structure

+Generate a single document with the following sections only:

+1. Cover Page
+2. Version History
+3. Table of Contents
+4. Introduction
+5. Functional Documentation
+6. Known Limitations
+7. Future Enhancements

+---

+# Introduction

+Provide a brief overview of:

+* Purpose of the application
+* Intended users
+* Key capabilities
+* Technologies used (only if identifiable)

+Keep this section concise (1 page maximum).

+---

+# Functional Documentation

+For every uploaded screen, generate only the following sections.

+## Screen Name

+Identify the screen name based on the screenshot.

+---

+## Purpose

+Briefly explain what the screen is used for.

+(2–4 lines only)

+---

+## Navigation

+Mention:

+* How users reach this screen.
+* Which screens can be accessed from this screen.
+* Any important navigation buttons or menu items.

+---

+## Available Features

+Provide a short bullet list of the main functions available on the screen.

+Example:

+* View latest updates
+* Book sessions
+* Access presentations
+* Browse videos
+* Submit enquiries

+Keep this list concise.

+---

+## Screen Image

+Insert:

+**[Insert Full Screenshot Here]**

+If specific UI elements require explanation, use placeholders such as:

+* [Insert Cropped Image – Navigation Menu]
+* [Insert Cropped Image – Book Session Button]
+* [Insert Cropped Image – Content Cards]

+Do not recreate or crop images.

+---

+## Notes (Optional)

+Only include this section if there is important information that cannot be covered above.

+---

+# Documentation Guidelines

+* Do not repeat information across screens.
+* Keep every screen to one page or less.
+* Use professional Microsoft-style documentation.
+* Use simple, clear language.
+* Do not invent functionality that is not visible.
+* If a behavior is inferred, clearly mention that it is an assumption.
+* Keep explanations concise and focused on user functionality.
+* Maintain consistent formatting, heading styles, tables, and numbering throughout the document.

+---

+# Known Limitations

+At the end of the document, summarize any limitations identified from the application.

+Examples:

+* Search functionality is not available.
+* Offline mode is not supported.
+* Some features require network connectivity.
+* Certain modules are accessible only through navigation.

+Only include limitations that are visible or reasonably inferred.

+---

+# Future Enhancements

+Suggest practical future improvements, such as:

+* Global Search
+* Dark Mode
+* Notifications
+* Favorites
+* Recently Viewed
+* Offline Support
+* Advanced Filtering
+* AI-powered Recommendations
+* Power BI Integration
+* Microsoft Copilot Integration

+Clearly state that these are recommendations for future releases and are not part of the current implementation.

+---

+# Writing Style

+* Professional and concise.
+* Enterprise documentation format.
+* Avoid lengthy explanations.
+* Use bullets wherever possible.
+* Keep each screen documentation compact and consistent.
+* The final document should be ready for direct export to Microsoft Word with minimal editing.